lukaszlaszko/di/README.md

 #### Compilation

 Project has been verified to build with GCC 6/7 and Clang 4/5 on Ubuntu 14.04+.
-Boost 1.61 or newer has to be available on the build system.
+Boost 1.61 or newer has to be available to the build system.

 Build steps: